-Learn to photograph the stars, Milky Way & night sky, while traveling to one of the darkest & most photogenic locations on planet earth.
+Learn to photograph the stars, Milky Way, night sky & sunset, while traveling to one of the darkest & most photogenic locations on planet earth.

 |Great Views of 14,410 Foot Mount Rainier.
 One of the Many Destinations We Will Visit.|